roshank231/divineCoordinateBot/README.md

 **This is an extremely simple fetch and retrieve program that uses easly avalable tables for pure convenience and RTA time-save. it does NOT do any advanced calculations to find the best possible coordinate, simply the nearest nether cordinate to your current position**

+Also don't feel the need to go to the **exact** coordinated, its not that important.

 Example Output for Portal Divine:

 -75,-200 (dist: 125 Blocks) | 0,-220 (dist: 141 Blocks) [pos pos]